briandrum/codes.forchagrin.com/_chapters/chapter-941-use-of-public-ways-for-small-cell-wireless-facilities-and-wireless-support-structures.md

-4. _(d)_ Upon written application to, and written approval by the Chief Administrative Officer, a Facilities Operator may be self-insured to provide all of the same coverages as listed in this section; except that all coverages for Worker’s Compensation shall be in compliance with State law.
-No approval for self-insurance shall be given until the Village’s Chief Administrative Officer has made a complete review of the Facilities Operator’s financial ability to provide such self-insurance and notifies the Chief Administrative Officer that such review has been completed.
-As part of the review process, the Chief Administrative Officer may require, and the self-insurance applicant shall provide, any and all financial documents necessary to make a valid determination of the applicant’s ability to meet the needs of this Chapter.
+4. _(d)_ Upon written application to, and written approval by the Chief Administrative Officer, a Facilities Operator may be self-insured to provide all of the same coverages as listed in this section; except that all coverages for Worker's Compensation shall be in compliance with State law.
+No approval for self-insurance shall be given until the Village's Chief Administrative Officer has made a complete review of the Facilities Operator's financial ability to provide such self-insurance and notifies the Chief Administrative Officer that such review has been completed.
+As part of the review process, the Chief Administrative Officer may require, and the self-insurance applicant shall provide, any and all financial documents necessary to make a valid determination of the applicant's ability to meet the needs of this Chapter.
 (Ord.
 2019-10.
 Passed 1-14-19.)

 ## 941.14   Indemnification